patooz/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 10-delete_nodeint.c - A C function that deletes the node at index index of a listint_t linked list.
 100-reverse_listin - A C function that reverses a listint_t linked list.
 101-print_listint_safe.c - A C function that prints a listint_t linked list.
+102-free_listint_safe.c - A C function that frees a listint_t list.